makai281/nmtpy/README.md

 ## Configuring Theano

-Here is a basic `.theanorc` file recommended for best performance:
+Here is a basic `.theanorc` file (Note that the way you install CUDA, CuDNN may require some modifications):

 ```
 [global]